qtsone/workflows-mcp/README.md

 ```

 All `env` variables are optional.
 Omit the entire `env` section for default settings.

-Restart Claude Desktop, and you're ready to go!
+Restart your LLM client, and you're ready to go!

 ## What Can You Do With It?